ernestas20111/AnimalsApp/README.md

 and then you can run the program: `npm run start` or `ng serve --open`

 ---
-Additional information can be found here: https://github.com/ernestas20111/AnimalsApp/discussions/48
+Additional information can be found here: [Program Setup]https://github.com/ernestas20111/AnimalsApp/discussions/48

 ## Naming conventions
 Please read about our naming conventions before starting contributing to the project: